Understanding The Power of Money and Resources

 His mentality stopped the multiplication of his money.
 Matt 25:26-27

-The wicked are those who mismanage money.
+The wicked is someone who mismanages money.
 If you don’t manage money, it will destroy you.

 The Kingdom’s Purpose for Money and Resources

-Money and resources are a trust.
-They are a gift.
-Our ability to manage determines the quantity.
+Money and resources are a Trust.
+Money and resources are a gift.
+The quantity is determined by our ability to manage.
 Never pray beyond your ability to manage.
-The better you manage, the more you attract.
+The better you manage the more you attract.

 God won’t always tell you how to get it.
-A lack of creativity defines laziness.
-Not using your brain defines wickedness.
+Laziness is defined as a lack of creativity.
+Wickedness is defined as not using your brain.

 If you don’t evolve your thinking and actions.
 You will become a bush instead of a garden.
 Get up and use your brain.
 Ask God for revelation.

-Money and resources must work for us, not us for them.
-Money and resources are not for hoarding but for investment.
+Money And Resources must work for us not us for it.
+Money And Resources are not for hoarding but for investment.

-We will account for how we managed the money and resources we received.
+We will give an account of what we did with the money and resources we were given to manage.

 The Responsibility of Money

-How do you multiply it when God gives you something to think about?
-Start by putting it toward His work and His Kingdom activities.
-As a result, moth and dust will not corrupt it, and thieves cannot steal it.
+When God gives you, something to think about how to multiply it.
+Start with putting it toward His work.
+His Kingdom activities.
+As a result, moth and dust will not corrupt, and thieves cannot steal it.

 Management attracts money.

-If you are faithful, God will test and check how you manage your money and resources.
+If you are faithful God will evaluate and check how you manage your money and resources.

 God doesn’t promote you because you are nice.
-When we manage what He has already given us, he will give us more influence and possessions.
+He will give us more influence and possessions when we manage what he has already given us.

-The power of money is the key to our whole lives.
+The power of money is the key to our whole life.
 It is the power that God uses to measure everything.

-That’s why we must learn to manage, budget, give, tithe, spread, and listen when he speaks to us.
-Even when he tells us to give our last $20 or $30 away, obey His voice.
+That’s why we must learn to manage it, budget it, give it, tithe it, spread it around, and when he speaks to us.
+Even when he tells us to give our last $20 or $30 away.
+Obey His voice.
 He will trust us with more money and resources.

 In the Kingdom, being wealthy is a commonwealth.
-It’s expected to be rich.
+It’s common to be wealthy.

-Refrain from returning money and resources as given.
-Always give God more than what He has given you.
+Money And Resources should not be returned as it was given.
+You should always give God more than what He has given you.

 This is the power of money.